0mniteck/u-boot/docs/SIGN.md

 setenv -e -nv -bs -rt -at -i $kernel_addr_r:$filesize db
 ```

-#### 6. Boot to create fresh efi.var store at /boot/efi/ubootefi.var and upload to git to bake into future builds.
+#### 6. Boot to create fresh efi.var store at /boot/efi/ubootefi.var and upload to git to bake into build with EFI Secure Boot enabled.

 ```
 run bootcmd